developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/api/printingzebra/index.md

 ### setDefault(<span class="text-info">SELF_INSTANCE: EB.PrinterZebra</span> defaultInstance)
-This method allows you to set the attributes of the default object instance by passing in an object of the same class.
+This method allows the attributes of the default object instance to be set by passing in an object of the same class.

 ####Parameters
 <ul><li>defaultInstance : <span class='text-info'>SELF_INSTANCE: EB.PrinterZebra</span><p>An instance object that is of the same class. </p></li><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>